ANasser00/IronTrack/README.md

-# 💪 FitLog: Your Personal Fitness Tracker & Workout Logger
+# 💪 IronTrack: Your Personal Fitness Tracker & Workout Logger

 Track your workouts.
 Visualize your progress.
 Stay consistent.